Floquetifying stabiliser codes with distance-preserving rewrites: Introduction

+Our Floquetification procedure first expresses the measurement circuit of the original code as a ZX diagram.
+It then uses ZX rewrites to synthesise a new circuit in terms of single- and two-qubit operations.
+Finally, it interprets this circuit as a novel Floquet code.
 An issue with the use of ZX calculus to manipulate error-correcting codes is that ZX rewrites generally do not preserve code distance.
 To tackle this problem, we introduce the notion of \emph{distance-preserving rewrites}.
 Such rewrites enable the transformation of error-correcting codes without changing their distance.
-This gives us a highly-flexible perspective on error-correcting codes which will likely offer insights beyond the scope of this paper.
+This gives us a highly flexible perspective on error-correcting codes, which will likely offer insights beyond the scope of this paper.

 To guarantee that the Floquetification procedure preserves the distance of the original code, we restrict ourselves to distance-preserving rewrites.
-Using these, we propose an algorithm that transforms any $\code{n, k, d}$ stabiliser code with at most weight-$m$ Pauli measurements into a new $\code{n + \lceil \frac{m}{2} \rceil + \ell, k, d'}$ Floquet code with only single- and two-qubit operations where $\ell \leq \log_{2}{m}$ and $d' \geq d$.
-Our process generalises the Floquetification of~\textcite{townsend-teagueFloquetifyingColourCode2023} to arbitrary stabiliser codes, provably preserving the number of logical qubits and code distance while having a smaller overhead of physical qubits\footnote{\textcite{townsend-teagueFloquetifyingColourCode2023} synthesise a $\code{12, 2, 2}$ Floquet code from the $\code{4, 2, 2}$ stabiliser code while our procedure creates a $\code{6, 2, 2}$ Floquet code or alternatively could be adapted to create a $\code{8, 2, 2}$ Floquet code.}.
+Using these, we propose an algorithm that transforms any $\code{n, k, d}$ stabiliser code with Pauli measurements of weight at most $w$ into a new $\code{n + \lceil \frac{w}{2} \rceil + \ell, k, d}$ Floquet code with only single- and two-qubit operations where $\ell \leq \log_{2}{w}$.
+Our process generalises the Floquetification of~\textcite{townsend-teagueFloquetifyingColourCode2023} to arbitrary stabiliser codes, provably preserving the number of logical qubits and code distance while having a smaller overhead of physical qubits\footnote{\textcite{townsend-teagueFloquetifyingColourCode2023} synthesise a $\code{12, 2, 2}$ Floquet code from the $\code{4, 2, 2}$ stabiliser code while our procedure creates a $\code{6, 2, 2}$ Floquet code.
+A presentation of the Floquetification of the $\code{4, 2, 2}$ proposed by \textcite{townsend-teagueFloquetifyingColourCode2023} in terms of the language of this paper is given in \autoref{appendix:floquetification-teague}.}.

-In contrast to previous works, we start with a local perspective, first focusing on Floquetifying individual Pauli-measurements.
-A weight-$n$ measurement is expressed as an equivalent circuit with only single- and two-qubit operations using at most $\lceil \frac{n}{2} \rceil + \log_2{n}$ ancillary qubits.
-Restricting to distance-preserving rewrites guarantees that a single error in the circuit results in at most one error on the data qubits.
+In contrast to previous works, we start with a local perspective, first focusing on Floquetifying individual Pauli measurements.
+A weight-$w$ measurement is expressed as an equivalent circuit with only single- and two-qubit operations using at most $\lceil \frac{w}{2} \rceil + \log_2{w}$ ancillary qubits.
+Restricting to distance-preserving rewrites guarantees that a single, undetectable error in the circuit results in at most one error on the data qubits.

 Our Floquetification procedure provides a more dynamic perspective on stabiliser codes.
 This enables compiling stabiliser codes with specific hardware restrictions in mind.
 Simultaneously, distance-preserving rewrites lay the foundation for diagrammatic reasoning about quantum circuits in a noisy setting.